 Can gimbals damage my phone’s camera or ports?

-Gimbals rarely harms your phone if used right.
-Secure clamps and soft grips keep it safe.
+Gimbals rarely harm your phone if you use it right.
+In that case, secure clamps and soft grips keep it safe.
 Don’t overtighten and consider magnetic mounts as they ease pressure on ports and reduce wear during long shoots.